TheDeanLab/navigate/docs/source/feature_container/feature_container_home.rst

 Feature Container
 ========================
-To make ASLM as powerful as possible, we want to encourage users to contribute code and engage in the software collaboratively.
+To make Navigate as powerful as possible, we want to encourage users to contribute code and engage in the software collaboratively.

 Introduction
 -------------------------------------

-The ASLM **feature container** allows for reconfigurable acquisition and analysis.
+The Navigate **feature container** allows for reconfigurable acquisition and analysis.
 The feature container runs a tree of **features**, where each feature may perform a *signal* operation, where it modifies the state of microscope hardware, a *data* operation, where it performs an analysis on